 The North East England Branch of Butterfly Conservation seeks to increase our knowledge about the butterflies and moths of Northumberland, Durham and north Teesside, to assist in their conservation and to encourage the study of these fascinating insects.
 If you live in the region and are a member of Butterfly Conservation you automatically become a member of the North East England Branch.

 Species to look out for

-View recent butterfly and moth sightings in the North East England branch region
+Take a look at our recent butterfly and moth sightings in the North East England Branch region

 Find out how you can get involved in butterfly and moth recording in your local area.

 UK butterflies bounced back in 2018 following a string of poor years, thanks in part to last year’s heatwave summer, a study has revealed.

 In July 2018 Prime Minister Theresa May announced that the Government would bring forward an Environment Bill.
 Butterfly Conservation (BC) understand that Defra are working on the draft of the Bill, to cover England and reserved matters in devolved countries, and this will be published before Christmas.